matthew-dong-dev/ICS-research/dev-notes/data-notes.md

     - Models retraining - currently like 10 hours
     - refresh api - 1 hour ish
 1. Verify pipeline has successfully by copying env.json to service and results are as expected `cp /home/matthew/Data-AskOski/env.json /home/matthew/Service-AskOski/service`
+    - what's the way to test if env.json works not just env.test.json? - we can assume if np mode works with the dummy_data files then production will work bc they are the same files.
+What about the files that were diffed by github?  well if they were actually changed then Run took them from the latest pipeline run so np and p mode should still be the same
 1. Currently fixed / hardcoded folders needed for pipeline to run
     - `hashed`, `encypted`, `decrypted` folders in UCBDATA
     - `/research/UCBD2/classAPI` for RNN `add_new_courses.py`